 The ideal candidate will have a desire to learn and work with people with communication challenges.
 No public speaking experience is needed nor knowledge of Toastmasters International, but volunteers must be fluent in both verbal and written English.

 As the volunteer will be working with vulnerable people a Police Check is required.

-Every Friday from 9am - 1pm from 5th March to end October 2020.
+Every Friday from 9am - 1pm from 26th February to the end of October 2022.
 There will be a four week mid-term break during June/July.
-We are looking for a long-term commitment for this role from March to October.
+We are looking for a long-term commitment for this role from 26th Feb to October.

 The first step is to express your interest by filling out the form below.
 We will then put you in touch directly with the organisation for more information on the role and how to proceed.